sourcegraph/about/handbook/product/rollout_process.md

    - Track and ensure high priority bugs in GitHub issues.
 Ensure they are closed before launch.
    - Track all lower priority bugs that have to be fixed soon.

-### Deployment
+### Launch

-**Push to Sourcegraph.com**
+1. **Enable for all to Sourcegraph Cloud users**
    - Follow the steps in this [document](https://about.sourcegraph.com/handbook/engineering/distribution/update_sourcegraph_website) to enable your feature in global settings and to push it to all users on Sourcegraph.com.
    - In the PR that pushes changes live, add everyone who gave appproval for launch as reviewers.

-**Metrics**
+1. **Metrics**
    - Share analytics for monitoring the feature shipped.
 Track metrics for regressions.

 ### Post-Launch